 What would it take to make kindness the “go to” response to everything, even – Cam would have probably asked, especially – as a response to unkindness?
 What would it take to stop people responding with surprise, when offered a smile, a kind word, or a helping hand?
 The number of times this week that we have heard people comment with surprise, “Oh my gosh, that is so kind of you!” is both interesting and kind of sad.
 We have been at a gathering of people from all around the world who have made it their life’s work to try to understand and eradicate bullying and all forms of unkind behaviour.

 Why are people so surprised, especially within this population, when offered a chair at a shared table, when a door is held open for them, when a pen is handed over as they scramble unsuccessfully to find their own?
 Why are our expectations of fellow humans so low?

-The words that form the title of this piece, “Kind thoughts, kind words, kind actions” were not Cameron’s words.
+The words on the image that accompanies this piece, “Kind thoughts, kind words, kind actions” were not Cameron’s words.
 They are words that have been spoken and reiterated in many different variations and translations across the globe for centuries.
 However, the words were a code he absolutely lived by.
 Seeing less important messages and stories “going viral” every day, he envisioned a kindness virus.
 What would it take to send kindness viral?